Information on domestic violence in the LGBTQ community.

 - Claiming that the abuse is an expression of some "desirable" trait. (e.g., "This is just me being butch, which is why you like me.")*

-* This information has been adapted from the National Coalition of Anti-Violence Programs - see "Special Issues in LGBTQ Violence," at http://www.ncavp.org/issues/DomesticViolence.aspx
+* This information has been adapted from the National Coalition of Anti-Violence Programs - see "Special Issues in LGBTQ Violence"

 back to topWhat forms of abuse are unique to transgender victims?

-- Emotionally belittling the transperson by calling him or her "it" or anything other than the victim’s preferred pronoun
+- Emotionally belittling the trans person by calling the victim "it" or anything other than the victim’s preferred pronoun;

-- Making fun of how the transperson’s body looks and/or how it does or doesn’t match his or her gender identity
+- Making fun of how the trans person’s body looks and/or how it does or doesn’t match the victim's gender identity;

-- Hiding or throwing away the binders or other items that a transperson uses to “pass”
+- Hiding or throwing away accessories or clothing items that a trans person uses so that the victim's body and gender identity match;

-- Touching parts of the transperson’s body s/he doesn't want touched or calling body parts by terms the abuser knows the transperson does not like
+- Touching parts of the trans person’s body in an unwanted way or calling body parts by terms the abuser knows the trans person does not like;

-- Telling the transperson that s/he would “make the LGBTQ community look bad” if s/he came forward about abuse
+- Telling the trans person that the victim would “make the LGBTQ community look bad” by coming forward with the abuse;

-- Forbidding the transperson from revealing that s/he is transgender or from talking about transgender issues with others.*
+- Forbidding the trans person from revealing that the victim is transgender or from talking about issues specific to the transgender community with others.*

-Despite these challenges, there are places where transgendered victims of abuse can find help.
-For a list of local and national resources that specialize in transgender domestic violence or are LGBTQ-friendly please see our National Organizations / LGBTQ
+Despite these challenges, there are places where transgender victims of abuse can find help.
+For a list of local and national resources that specialize in transgender domestic violence or are LGBTQ-friendly please see our National Organizations / LGBTQ page.

-* This information has been adapted from information compiled by FORGE - see "Transgender/SOFFA: Domestic Violence/Sexual Assault Resource Sheet," at http://www.forge-forward.org/handouts/TransDV-SA.pdf
+* This information has been adapted from information compiled by FORGE - see "Transgender/SOFFA: Domestic Violence/Sexual Assault Resource Sheet"

 back to topWhat unique tactics are used by transgender abusers to gain power and control over their partners?

-Abusers who identify as transgendered might use their sexual identity and orientation as a way to manipulate their partner, regardless of the partner’s gender identity.
+Abusers who identify as transgender might use their sexual identity and orientation as a way to manipulate their partner, regardless of the partner’s gender identity.
 For example:

 - Using hormone supplements are an excuse for violent behavior;

-- Claiming that the victim's behavior or identity "undermines" or is "disrespectful" of the abuser's identity and/or doesn’t let the abuser be himself/herself;
+- Claiming that the victim's behavior or identity "undermines," "suppresses," or is "disrespectful" of the abuser's identity;

 - Claiming that the victim is "not being supportive" if s/he questions the timing and/or cost of the abuser’s transition;